unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 ### Access Security

-Amazon AWS publishes a list of IP ranges used by [health checker nodes](https://ip-ranges.amazonaws.com/ip-ranges.json).
-Your network administrators need to make sure that inbound traffic from `ROUTE53_HEALTHCHECKS` addresses are allowed.
+AWS publishes a list of IP ranges used by [health checker nodes](https://ip-ranges.amazonaws.com/ip-ranges.json).
+Your network administrators may need to allow inbound traffic from `ROUTE53_HEALTHCHECKS` addresses.

 ```json
 {